Deathlok: Deathlok Prime

 An original, unnamed incarnation of Deathlok named Deathlok Prime appears in Uncanny X-Force and Wolverine and the X-Men.

 X-Factor

 An original incarnation of Deathlok, Steve Rogers, from Earth-22423 appears in X-Factor #231.

 Amalgam

-An original, alternate universe variant of Deathlok from Earth-9602, Jason Todd, appears in the Amalgam Comics one-shot Bruce Wayne: Agent of S.H.I.E.L.D..
+In the Amalgam Comics universe, Jason Todd was a young S.H.I.E.L.D. recruit mentored by Bruce Wayne and Moonwing.
+Despite his reckless nature, Dick chose Jason as his successor after temporarily leaving S.H.I.E.L.D. to attend college.
+Todd is caught in an explosion when the villain Hyena detonated a bomb intended to kill Bruce and Dark Claw.
+Todd was recovered by Hydra, who replaced his damaged body parts with robotic parts, transforming him into Deathlok.

 Tomorrow Dies Today

 An original incarnation of Deathlok from Earth-10511 appears in Weapon X.